 - Choose the garlic type that is best grown in your area.
 Since I live in the South, the “soft-neck” garlic is what is recommended for my garden.
 Soft neck garlic has more bulbs than “hard-neck” varieties but they are smaller.
 They store well, and the soft stems can be braided.

 - Hard-neck garlic is best suited for cooler climates.
 Their cloves are larger but fewer on the bulb.
 They do not store as long as the soft-neck.
+The hard neck variety will give you garlic scapes.

 - Each type has many varieties, so when you are deciding which garlic you want to plant, you may want to look at storage, flavor, or bulb size, according to your likes.